10 Things to Know About Shelties

 4. Shelties Are The 6th Most Intelligent Dog Breed

 Oh boy, Shelties are smart dogs!
-Some more than others, of course, but they all seem to have this attentiveness that's unmatched by many other breeds.
-Shelties are also the most intelligent of all the small dog breeds who have a reputation for being little yappers.
-So what does this mean for your relationship with your Sheltie dog?
+While each individual varies, they all seem to have this attentiveness that's unmatched by most other breeds.
+Shelties are the sixth most intelligent dog breed overall, and the #1 smartest amongst small dog breeds.
+So what does this mean for your relationship with your Sheltie?

 It means they can learn new commands in as little as five repetitions and excel at performing tricks and agility.
 Training your Sheltie as a puppy can be very rewarding and heaps of fun.
-Other dogs will seem resoundingly dumb once you've had a good conversation with a Sheltie.
+Many other breeds will seem out-of-tune once you've had a good conversation with a Sheltie.

-Sheltie games can be tricky because they don't tend to play fetch like the standard dog-of-your-choice.
+Sheltie games can be tricky because they don't tend to play fetch like most dogs.
 However, they love to herd.
-This is how we came to realize Howard would herd a rolling rock along the beach if suitably hyped up.
+We soon came to realize Howard would herd a rolling rock along the beach if suitably hyped up.
 Piper, meanwhile, looks at you like you're an idiot.
 I guess every Sheltie has this thing.

 Feeling rambunctious?
-Check out Pete's article 3 Cool Dog Games for Shelties.
+Check out Pete's article 3 Cool Dog Games for Shelties inspired by Howard and Piper.

 5. Shelties Are Natural Alarm Dogs

-Their working dog history on the Shetland Islands means Shelties were selectively bred for certain alarm dog traits.
-These include attentiveness, intelligence, keen eyes and alarm barking which all make a very driven alarm dog.
+Their working dog history on the Shetland Islands means Shelties were selectively bred for certain traits.
+These include attentiveness, intelligence, keen eyes and barking which all make a very driven alarm dog.

-To alleviate his need to alarm you for every single spec of dust that floats past the window, try giving him alternative types of mental stimulation.
+To alleviate his need to alarm you for every speck of dust that floats past the window, try giving him alternative types of mental stimulation.

 6. Shelties Are Vocal Dogs